Introduction

 There are no tuition fees for this summer session.
 Participants are responsible for their own transportation costs to and from Shanghai, as well as accommodation and meal expenses while in Shanghai.

-d.
+c.
 Scholarship

 This program will offer a number of scholarships.
 Recipients will be selected based on their academic performance during the program, through a comprehensive evaluation, and the list of scholarship winners will be announced at the program's closing ceremony.
+The scholarship will provide on-site accommodation and small amount of food stipend for the duration of the study.

 4. Contact